 The considered ratios of price and time increments to have corresponding angles of slope in degrees, X and Y axes must have the same scales.
 It means that a unit interval on X axis (i.e., hour, day, week, month) must correspond with the unit interval on Y axis.
 The simplest method of chart calibration consists in checking the slope of the ray of 1x1: it must make 45 degrees.

 Gann noted that each of the above-listed rays can serve as support or resistance depending on the price trend direction.
 For example, ray of 1x1 is usually the most important support line when the trend is ascending.
 If prices fall below 1x1 line, it means the trend turns.
 According to Gann, prices should then sink down to the next trend line (in this case, it is the ray of 2x1).
 In other words, if one of rays is broken, the price consolidation should be expected to occur near the next ray.

 To draw Gann Fan, one should select this object and indicate an initial point in the chart.
-After that holding the mouse button one should draw the tool at the necessary length.
-An additional parameter will be shown near the end point — distance along the time axis from the initial point.
+After that, holding your finger, drag the tool to set the desired size.
+An additional parameter will be shown near the end point – distance along the time axis from the initial point.

-Gann Fan can be managed using two points located on the trendline 1x1; the points can be moved using a mouse.
+Gann Fan can be managed using two points located on the trendline 1x1; the points can be dragged.
 These points are used for positioning Gann Fan in a chart.
 The line slope angle can be changed in the "Pips Per Bar" parameter described below.

 There are the following parameters of the Gann Fan: